 I am going to leave you with a few things I am working on to increase my blog traffic.

 - Newsletter – I did a rough version in the middle of this year but realised that it wasn’t going the way I wanted.

 - Blog Collaborations – I’m looking to work with other bloggers to make some content, maybe some guest post swapping etc.

-- Attend Blog Events – This is something that will happen in 2020, I live in a small town in Hampshire but it’s very isolating not having any blogger friends to chat to about content or even ideas.
+- Attend Blog Events – This will happen in 2020, I live in a small town in Hampshire, but it’s very isolating not to have any blogger friends to chat to about content or even ideas.
 So 2020 is all about making some friends either online or by attending local and national blog events.

-- Social Media – Back in 2004, I was a huge Harry Potter fan, I met and became friends with five or six equally as fanatical fans and we shared stories, ideas, images and spoke about our love using forums.
+- Social Media – Back in 2004, I was a huge Harry Potter fan, I met and became friends with five or six equally as fanatical fans, and we shared stories, ideas, images and spoke about our love using forums.
 I even created one myself based on the creative writing aspect.
-That was before facebook, twitter and Instagram were even a thing.
+That was before Facebook, Twitter, and Instagram were even a thing.
 It was all MySpace and MSN Messenger.
-Engagement wasn’t heard of and no one had even heard of an influencer or a social media creative.
+Engagement wasn’t heard of, and no one had even heard of an influencer or a social media creative.
 Now, everyone sees themselves as a social media buff.
 2020, I want to push my engagement, followers, links, likes, link clicks and impressions to the next level.
-I talk more about this in my next post but 2020, I hope the triple my social media following an increase my engagement by at least 30%.
+I talk more about this in my next post, but in 2020, I hope the triple my social media following an increase my engagement by at least 30%.

 There you have it!
 2020, the year of big things for this blog!
 Are you a blogger?
 Do you fancy yourself as a new blogger or vlogger?
 Do you believe that blogging is dying and being replaced?
 Please let me know in the comments.